kosbarts/Oi/README.md

 Oi is an interjection used in various languages.
 Its meaning varies, depending on the tone and abruptness of its use, from a simple “hi” or a call of attention to as far as a challenge to a fight.

 Oi! supports the Google Latin Plus, Latin Pro, Cyrillic Plus, Cyrillic Plus .locl, Cyrillic Pro, and Greek Core character sets.
+The typeface has received the TDC Award of Excellence in Type Design in 2018.

-Oi! has received the TDC Award of Excellence in Type Design, 2018.
 Check out the [minisite](https://kostasbartsokas.com/oi-you-mate/) designed by [Apostolos Christodoulou](https://github.com/a7sc11u) and give it a test.
 Read more about [the story of Oi!](https://blog.usejournal.com/the-story-of-oi-508d7027e67b)

 This typeface project received financial support from Google, and in the future may be available in Google Fonts.